denwychan/wots_cookin/README.md

 7. ### Let's Cook!

-This part the user will have to do themselves 😉
+Something for the user to do themselves 😉

 ## UI Elements

 Wots Cookin contains fully interactive UI widgets for users to:

 - Convert their voice to text using a single record button and voice recorder
-    - this is implemented using custom Javascript so that the button and recorder can interact with each other
+    - implemented using custom Javascript so that the button and recorder can interact with each other
     - the start and stopping of the recorder is events-triggered based on the text on the record button
-    - the voice recording is pre-processed using the first step in the data workflow before the search process
+    - the voice recording is pre-processed using the first step in the data workflow prior to the search process
 - Filter by dietary requirements (i.e. 'Vegetarian', 'Vegan', 'Gluten free', 'Nut free','No shellfish', 'No eggs', 'Dairy free', 'No soy' ) using a multiselect side-bar checklist
-- Filter by the minimum number of ingredients in a recipe (up to 10) using a  side-far select box
+- Filter by the minimum number of ingredients in a recipe (up to 10) using a  side-bar select box
 - Select the number of results displayed
 - Review the search results as a summary table and in full with instructions

 # Startup the project

-The initial setup.

-Create virtualenv and install the project:
+For the initial setup, create virtualenv and install the project:
 ```bash
 sudo apt-get install virtualenv python-pip python-dev
 deactivate; virtualenv ~/venv ; source ~/venv/bin/activate ;\